samkoenig1/rang/README.md

-# Rang Attendance Experiment
+# Attendance Experiment
-**Context** - The following code would demonstrate how I would approach hypothesis testing for an intervention on attendance for Rang partners.
+**Context** - The following code demonstrates hypothesis testing for an intervention on attendance for school partners.
 The purpose of this code is to:

  1. Take the two files shared ("sample_attendance" and "sample_attendance_historical") and clean the data
  2. Group students into treatments based on whether they are in the control or the treatment group for each experiment